SalwynnJP/yomitan-dictionaries/readme.md

 **[Changelog](dict-changelog.md)**

 Here is a folder containing all the Japanese, Mandarin, and Cantonese dictionaries that I personally use and would recommend.
-I usually keep up to date with the latest versions of the dictionaries, and the folder is configured to automatically download and import the regularly updating dictionaries such as Jitendex, JMnedict, and KANJIDIC.
 If there is a dictionary in the folder that is outdated, please let me know!

 <!-- prettier-ignore -->
 > [!TIP]
 > - **But scrolling to the next entry takes too long!**
-> - Here are some shortcuts that may or may not help you with this:
+> - Here are some shortcuts that may help you with this:
 >   - `alt + scroll down`
 >   - `alt + pagedown`
 >   - `alt + down arrow`